robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which principle states that the network architecture should not depend on the data being transferred?

-A) Stateless
+- A. Stateless
-B) Uniform Interface
+- B. Uniform Interface
-C) Layered System
+- C. Layered System
-D) Code on Demand
+- D. Code on Demand

 ### Back
 **Correct Answer**: B